X8Future/Assetto-Hub-bot/README.md

 ```
 IMMUNE_ROLES = {} # Roles immune to automod
 HARD_BAD_WORDS = [] # Words that are hard-coded to be automatically blocked (can't upload them here cause GITHUB will take down the Repo)
-BAD_WORD_KEYWORDS = [] # Words that close to these words you want automatically blocked (can't upload them here cause GITHUB will take down the Repo)
+BAD_WORD_KEYWORDS = [] # Words that are close to these words you want automatically blocked (can't upload them here cause GITHUB will take down the Repo)
 HARD_BLOCKED_DOMAINS = [] # Websites you want to be automatically blocked (can't upload them here cause GITHUB will take down the Repo)
 ADULT_SITE_KEYWORDS = []  # Website words you want to be automatically blocked (can't upload them here cause GITHUB will take down the Repo)
 WHITELISTED_INVITES = {} # Invites you want to be allowed to use